Table of Contents

 - A 2021 narrative review described various aspects of meat processing and the potential impacts this can have on health properties.(Geiker, 2021) The authors also reviewed evidence indicating that eating meat with certain other foods (ie, high fiber foods) may help to decrease some of the negative health outcomes that are seen.
 While this is largely speculative, it gives reason to think that we may someday be able to recommend specific food processing methods as well as food intake combinations to help optimize overall health.

-Tip: For those who do consume red meat, benefits of lean red meat have been seen relative to non-lean red meat.(Guasch-Ferré, 2019) Additionally, avoiding prolonged storage as well as overcooking over cooking at very high temperatures can also be helpful.(Xie, 2022) As lean red meat can be relatively expensive, one option is to ground beef and rinse/blot out the fat thoroughly.
+Tip: For those who do consume red meat, benefits of lean red meat have been seen relative to non-lean red meat.(Guasch-Ferré, 2019) Additionally, avoiding prolonged storage as well as overcooking over cooking at very high temperatures can also be helpful.(Xie, 2022) As lean red meat can be relatively expensive, one option is to prepare ground beef and rinse/blot out the fat thoroughly.
 This can convert beef that is initially 70% lean to >90% lean, yielding a healthier product while saving money.(Love, 1992)

 Other types of meat

-As indicated above, white meat (poultry) is generally not associated with significant positive or negative health outcomes when consumed in typical ranges.
-A recent MA of prospective cohort studies evaluated white meat consumption and when comparing high vs. low consumption found a 6% decreased risk of ACM with no change in risk of CV events or CV mortality.(Lupoli, 2021) This may not seem overly significant and it’s possible that the benefit was seen from white meat consumption in lieu of red meat, but regardless it helps indicate white meat intake is not detrimental to health.
+As indicated above, white meat (poultry) is generally not associated with significantly positive or negative health outcomes when consumed in typical ranges.
+A 2021 MA of prospective cohort studies evaluated white meat consumption and when comparing high vs. low consumption found a 6% decreased risk of ACM with no change in risk of cardiovascular events or cardiovascular mortality.(Lupoli, 2021) This may not seem overly significant and it’s possible that the benefit was seen from white meat consumption in lieu of red meat, but regardless it indicates that white meat intake is not obviously detrimental to health.

-However A 2021 SR of cohort studies did not find consistent benefit of fish intake on CV health and mortality but did find specifically that fried fish was associated with worse health outcomes; perhaps fatty fish intake benefits overall health while fried fish intake harms overall health and combining them in analyses makes it harder to see a meaningful impact.(Krittanawong, 2021) A 2022 SR/MA did indeed find benefits of fatty fish intake but not lean fish intake.(Giosuè, 2022).
+However, a 2021 SR of cohort studies did not find consistent benefit of fish intake on CV health and mortality but did find specifically that fried fish was associated with worse health outcomes; perhaps fatty fish intake benefits overall health while fried fish intake harms overall health and combining them in analyses makes it harder to see a meaningful impact.(Krittanawong, 2021) A 2022 SR/MA did indeed find benefits of fatty fish intake but not lean fish intake.(Giosuè, 2022).
 These findings were echoed in a 2023 SR/MA that found fried fish was harmful, lean fish did not provide benefit, but fatty fish was beneficial, with a dose-response relationship showing increasing benefits of overall fish intake for CVD risk up to 100-150 grams of fish intake per day.(Ricci, 2023)

 Note: One must take care not to consume fish with too much mercury.
 This is especially true for women who are or may become pregnant as well as children.
 The below card is in accordance with the DGA regarding concerns of mercury.
 Of the “Best” choices, the following may be higher in the desirable omega-3 fatty acids: salmon, herring, Atlantic and Pacific mackerel (not King mackerel, which is high in mercury), sardines, trout, pacific oysters, shad, and anchovy.
 Whenever purchasing fish with a goal of obtaining omega-3 fatty acids be careful to avoid purchasing products that have had the fat removed.